• home

 SUMMARY

 Uncover the flavours of Galicia and Portugal on this eight-day adventure full of culinary delights, local wines and European hotspots.
 Take a tour of the central markets of Santiago de Compostela and enjoy a francesinha dinner in Porto.
 Discover how centuries of invasion and trade have given Portuguese cuisine a mixture of Mediterranean, African and Middle Eastern influences.
-Sip port and local wines among the terraced vineyards of the Douro Valley and roll up your sleeves for a cooking class at an Alentejo farm stay.
+Sip port and local wines among the terraced vineyards of the Douro Valley and roll up your sleeves for dinner at an Alentejo farm stay.
 Explore coastal Lisbon, rubbing shoulders with locals at a canned fish hotspot and tuck into a glass (or two) of ginjinha (wild cherry liqueur) and the famed Portuguese tarts.

 TOTAL DURATION : 8 Days